 I originally made this gorgeous dessert so many years ago I had to dust off my memory a bit in order to re-create it.
 In fact, it was one of the first raw desserts I ever made.
 It was such a delight back then I wondered why I waited so long to revisit it.
 It’s the perfect summertime treat adding both flair and convenience.
 And it easily convinces skeptics that dessert-time can indeed be both healthy and happy, and delicious.

 For the filling I use two different dark lovelies; blueberries and blackberries.
-In case you haven’t noticed, I have a special reverence for blueberries (Blueberry Bedazzler and Elegant Whipped Berry Mousse).
+In case you haven’t noticed, I have a special reverence for blueberries Blueberry Bedazzler.
 I like to call them my fantasy berries because no matter what I’m doing, just looking at them nudges me into a beautiful setting.
 I am suddenly in a lush grove surrounded by wild blueberries; quickly dropping them into my handy woven basket.

 Among the blueberries there rests the blackberry, looking mysterious and elusive.
 I added this plump berry for its subtle flavor and dark, almost black color.
-When I’m fortunate enough to get fresh blackberries I use them in smoothies, salads, and of course, desserts like this one.
+When I’m fortunate enough to get fresh blackberries I use them in smoothies, salads, and of course, desserts like Elegant Whipped Lavender Berry Mousse .
 Blackberries are a bit of a mystery to me because I can mix them with just about anything and they never seem to dominate the scene.
 They just linger in the background making everyone else look and taste better; a great little berry that adds depth and nutrients without being ostentatious.
 I think of blackberries as chic and understated which is what I often like.

 The rich and subtle flavor of coconut chips makes them a bit unique in the culinary world since they are friendly to both sweet and savory dishes.
 And let’s not forget the subtle sweetness, an array of healthy fats, and abundant nutrients.
-Coconut you are my hero.
+Hero food.

 You can use finely shredded coconut if you want but I like the rustic appeal of shredding the large coconut pieces myself.
-I picked up their flavor by tossing in lemon, coconut sugar and one of my favorite spices, ginger.
-Ginger is the great unifier here, joining both the intense berry and rich coconut flavors.
-What I ended up with is one heck of a yummy lemon cookie-like crust that was the perfect backdrop for my berry fantasia.
+I picked up the flavor by tossing in lemon, coconut sugar, and one of my favorite spices, ginger.
+Ginger is the great unifier here, joining both the berry and rich coconut flavors.
+Lemon goes with just about everything, but with berries it’s a marvel.

 Black and Blue Berry Freezer Yogurt Cream Cake